 by Megan Bittner

-Codes, such as the Morse code, have been used throughout history to communicate, signal distress, and transmit secret information.
-One of the most recognizable codes is Morse code, developed by Samuel Morse in 1836 as a means of long-distance communication.
+Samuel Morse developed the most famous code, Morse Code, and the codes have been used throughout history to communicate, signal distress, and transmit secret information.
+One of the most recognizable codes is indeed, Morse code, developed by Samuel Morse in 1836 as a means of long-distance communication.
 It was soon in use by the military industry worldwide, and the universal distress signal derived from Morse code–SOS–is one of the most recognizable emergency codes in use.
 Explore these fascinating lesson plans, games, and activities to commemorate the birthday of this American artist, scientist, and inventor on April 27.

 Begin with an overview of the history of the telegraph and its impact on military strategies, news and business, economics, and personal communication at History.com.

 The first long-distance message was transmitted by Samuel Morse on May 24, 1844 on an experimental line from Washington, D.C. to Baltimore.